jecki/DHParser/documentation_src/manuals/01_ebnf.rst

 grammar proper.
 The only hooks that are needed within the grammar proper are the mandatory markers ("§").
 Still, it is a good strategy, to start adding the fail-tolerance code only later in the development of a grammar and to keep things as simple as possible.
-This can best be done by chosing resumption points that are as unambiguous as possible (like keywords that introduce specific parts of the document), even if this means that larger parts of the document will be skipped and, consequently, some errors will remain undetected until errors earlier in the document have been fixed.
+This can best be done by choosing resumption points that are as unambiguous as possible (like keywords that introduce specific parts of the document), even if this means that larger parts of the document will be skipped and, consequently, some errors will remain undetected until errors earlier in the document have been fixed.
-If syntax errors are sparse - as can reasonably be assumed - the harm done by skipping larger portions of the text is probably negligble or at any rate smaller than the harm done by introducing consequential errors as a result of poorly choosen resumption rules.
+If syntax errors are sparse - as can reasonably be assumed - the harm done by skipping larger portions of the text is probably negligible or at any rate smaller than the harm done by introducing consequential errors as a result of poorly chosen resumption rules.

+.. _context_sensitive_parsers:

 Context sensitive parsers
 -------------------------